2018-2019 Undergraduate & Graduate Catalog

-9. The completed document must adhere to the Grand Valley State University guidelines for the preparation of theses and dissertations as regularly reviewed and approved by the Graduate Council.
+10. The completed thesis or dissertation must adhere to the Grand Valley State University guidelines for the preparation of theses and dissertations as regularly reviewed and approved by the Graduate Council.

-10. After obtaining final approval from the committee and the appropriate academic dean, the completed document is reviewed by The Graduate School for adherence to the Grand Valley State University guidelines for the preparation of theses and dissertations.
+11. After obtaining final approval from the committee and the appropriate academic dean, the completed thesis or dissertation is reviewed by The Graduate School for adherence to the Grand Valley State University guidelines for the preparation of theses and dissertations.
 Approval of The Graduate School is required before the thesis or dissertation is accepted by Grand Valley State University.

-11. An electronic version of the completed approved document must be submitted for inclusion in the Grand Valley institutional repository managed by the University Library.
+12. An electronic version of the completed approved thesis or dissertation must be submitted for inclusion in the Grand Valley institutional repository managed by the university library.

 Continuous Enrollment Requirement for the Project, Thesis, or Dissertation Phase of Degree Programs